leosefcik/monaze-program/README.md

-moňáze program in big bold text
+moňáze program in big bold text help how do i do big bold text

 (the following is the instructiton file in the release)